-This is part of the new series of blog articles called “A Writer’s Guide…”, check out this article by writer Ryan Hickey on Nuclear Submarines.
+This is part of the series of blog articles called “A Writer’s Guide…”, check out this article by writer Michaela Bush to being an Aide.